KentaaNL/capistrano-autoscale/README.md

 - Suspend Launch & Terminate processes on the Auto Scaling Group.
 - Deploy your code to each running instance connected to a given Auto Scaling Group.
 - After deployment, create an AMI from one of the running instances.
-- Update the Auto Scaling Group's launch template with the AMI ID.
+- Create a new Launch Template version with the AMI ID based on the current Auto Scaling Group's Launch Template.
-- Delete any outdated AMIs created by previous deployments.
+- Delete any outdated Launch Template versions, AMIs and snapshots created by previous deployments.
 - Resume Launch & Terminate processes on the Auto Scaling Group.

 ## Installation